About

 AI in Computational Arts, Music, and Games is a research group at Data Science and AI division at the Computer Science and Engineering department at Chalmers University of Technology.
 Our research explores the novel aesthetics and affordances of Machine Learning (ML) and Artificial Intelligence (AI) within artistic applications.

-We conduct research into+with+through algorithmic approaches such as deep generative models, supervised, unsupervised, and reinforcement learning, evolutionary approaches, multi-agent systems, and natural language processing.
-The artistic applications include musical and audiovisual performances, interactive installations, game art, augmented and virtual reality, video art, art with robotics, and bio-art.
-Artistic concepts and specific applications guide our technological and algorithmic choices, rather than independent disciplinary silos.
-We position this interdisciplinary approach under an encompassing term, Computational Arts.
+Our research encompasses AI and ML approaches such as deep generative models, supervised, unsupervised, and reinforcement learning, evolutionary approaches, multi-agent systems, and natural language processing within creative domains.
+These domains include multimedia applications such as music and sound art, video games, and interactive arts.
+In our research, the specifics of domain, problem, task, or real-world context guide our technological and algorithmic choices, rather than adhering to independent disciplinary silos.
+We position this interdisciplinary approach under the encompassing term, computational arts.

 Acknowledgements